St. Louis

 And though the ordering of ministers hath this visible sign and promise; yet it lacks the promise of remission of sin, as all other sacraments besides the two above named do.
 Therefore neither it, nor any other sacrament else, be such sacraments as Baptism and the Communion are.
 But in a general acception, the name of a sacrament may be attributed to any thing, whereby an holy thing is signified.

-High Grace Alternative: For Anglo-catholics who insist upon a higher view of seven sacraments as an unalterable part of (medieval) catholic identity, a higher language for lesser sacraments might be kept given the Affirmation beefs up the nature of the Lord’s Supper and Baptism.
-A high-grace view might avoid reducing the lesser rites to ‘sacramentals’ or, more trivial rituals like those assigned to paschal candles, anointing oils, the creche, or hallowing ash.
-This way, the Affirmation can guard against puritan extremities while remaining distinct from Lateran formulas.
-Anyway, the modest changes for a high-grace view, yet consistent with article 25, might read as (see bold)…
+High Grace Alternative: For Anglo-catholics who insist upon a higher view of seven sacraments as an unalterable part of (medieval) catholic identity, a higher language for lesser sacraments might taken given the Affirmation differentiates the nature of the Lord’s Supper and Baptism (with a further addition of Penance as a ‘third’ Sacrament).
+A high-grace view might avoid reducing the four remaining rites (marriage, burial, etc.) into trivial equivalents like the paschal candle, creche, or hallowed ash.
+Below is a possible form (see bold)… Proposal #2 :

-“In particular, we affirm the necessity of Baptism and the Holy Eucharist (where they may be had)– Baptism as incorporating us into Christ (with its completion in Confirmation as the “seal of the Holy Spirit”), and the Eucharist as the sacrifice which unites us to the all-sufficient Sacrifice of Christ on the Cross and the Sacrament in which He feeds us with His Body and Blood.
-Among the seven sacraments, Baptism and the Eucharist only have the nature to remit sin.
+“…In particular, we affirm the necessity of Baptism and the Holy Eucharist (where they may be had)– Baptism as incorporating us into Christ (with its completion in Confirmation as the “seal of the Holy Spirit”), and the Eucharist as the sacrifice which unites us to the all-sufficient Sacrifice of Christ on the Cross and the Sacrament in which He feeds us with His Body and Blood.
+Among these sacraments, Baptism, Penance, and the Eucharist only remit sin.

 “*Because of the action of General Synod of the Church of England, parliament, and the Royal Assent, the College of Bishops of Anglican Catholic Church is obliged no longer to count the See of Canterbury as a faithful part of the Anglican Communion” (the Affirmation printed by Anglican Parish Associaiton, p.3).